Redesigning a government agency brand

 Additionally, the logo of the main brand features two arrows of different directions that symbolize the agency's goal to extend the reach of transportation anywhere.

-The original logo mostly represents the flow of transportation and the nature of movement, but lacks cohesiveness in a system with the sub-brands.
-This logo redesign introduces a cohesive system among five sub-brands under the main Department of Transportation brand.
-Each logo features a similar visual structure with a unique accent color relating to the sub-brand.
+The original logo mostly represents the flow of transportation and the nature of movement, but lacks cohesiveness in a system with the sub-agencies.
+This logo redesign introduces a cohesive system among five sub-agencies under the main Department of Transportation by uniting them all through a consistent design language.

 Each logo features an arrow pointing in the direction that relate to the respective sub-agency.
 For example, the Maritime Administration logo features a downward arrow to represent the sea while the Federal Aviation Administration logo features an upward arrow to represent the sky.

 One of the core values of transportation I considered during the brainstorming stage was that you could "go anywhere" or "there is no place you cannot reach."
 This idea shaped how I approached the design of the brand and I brainstormed based on it.

 The main challenge I faced while brainstorming was how to incorporate that idea with the concept of movement in a cohesive series of logos under the same master brand.
 A few initial design ideas I considered included the usage of loops, simplified roads, abstract vehicles, and stylized lettering.
 These were my initial attempts of trying to design the brand based on the concept of movement or "going anywhere," but the challenge of incorporating both together still remained.

 Ultimately, the design direction that most closely resonated with those themes was the use of arrows jointly with stylized lettering.
 I found the arrow motif to strike the concept of movement most prominently as it does not need to be in motion to imply movement.
 The use of stylized lettering allowed for arrows to unite with the shape of the letters and the negative space cleanly, demonstrating the ability to "go anywhere."